Create queries in System Center Configuration Manager

 |Windows ARM-based device (running Windows RT)||1|

 |Unix and Linux servers||13|

-For example, if you want the query to return only Mac computers, use the following query:
+For example, if you want to return only Mac computers, use this query:

 Select SMS_R_System.ClientEdition from SMS_R_System where SMS_R_System.ClientEdition = 5